 The clavicular sac is in the cranial end of the coelom.
 It has one median plus a pair of lateral chambers.
 The median chamber connects with the sternum (to which the keel bone is attached), coracoid bone and various ribs.
 The lateral chambers connect with the humerus.
 The syrinx is suspended in this sac.
 The cervical air sacs are located in the dorsal (towards the vertebrae) position at the front end of the coelom.
 They are connected to the cervical and thoracic vertebrae and the first two ribs.
 The cranial thoracic air sacs lie in the dorsolateral region (to the side towards the vertebrae) of the thoracic cavity.

 The caudal thoracic air sacs, as the name implies, are located to the rear of the thoracic cavity.
 The abdominal air sacs extend from the rear of the lung to the region of the cloaca on each side and are quite large.
 They are attached to the wall of the abdominal cavity on one side and otherwise fill the spaces among the viscera.
 They connect with the sacrum and pelvic bones.
-There is an element of doubt whether they connect with the bones of the legs.
+There is an element of doubt as to whether they connect with the bones of the legs.

 It is very difficult to see the air sacs in a bird because of the thin, transparent nature of the walls.
 Except for the abdominal sacs that connect directly with the primary bronchi, the air sacs connect with secondary and tertiary bronchi.
 It is believed the walls are lined with simple squamous epithelium although there is some ciliated columnar epithelium in some locations.
-There are very few blood vessels present indicating that these sacs play no part in the gaseous exchange function of the respiratory system.
+There are very few blood vessels present which indicates that these sacs play no part in the gaseous exchange function of the respiratory system.
 In addition, the few blood vessels that do supply nutrients are part of the systemic system and not of the pulmonary circulatory system.
 There are very few nerves and muscles as well.

 The air sacs provide a very high volume of air for use by the lungs on inspiration and expiration.
 Thus the lungs, aided by the air sac system, supply the oxygen necessary to power flight.
-The air sacs and hollow bones lighten the bird’s body enhancing its ability to fly.
+The air sacs and hollow bones lighten the bird’s body which enhances its ability to fly.
 In addition, the air sac system permits the bird to change its centre of gravity, which also aids flight.

 However, the non-flying ancestors of birds already possessed an air sac assisted breathing system, which possibly arose from a one-way lung system of a common ancestor of crocodilians and early dinosaurs.
 It may have been this hyper-efficient breathing system that provided an advantage to those ancestral archosaurs over the ancestors of mammals during a low-oxygen period of the early Triassic following the Permian mass-extinction event.
 In any case, some modern birds are able to fly comfortably in the cold, thin air above 9,000 metres.